ZDSPunisherspb.comHomeMarker TechStoreLinks

 The Future:

 Well, as you probably have figured out, I never ended up releasing this upgrade board.
 The reason was simply because there were already enough upgrade boards available for these markers, most of which were probably better than mine here.
 At the time I was developing my Euclid boards (2006), you could already choose from Tadao, TAG Predator, FCP Reloaded, and AdvantagePB/Virtue boards.
 This is what I consider to be a "saturated market" so I saw no reason to try entering it.
-Now here's the dumb part: since 2006, Shocker/Nerve owners were also exposed to boards from Hater, Nox, SP, Nitro, new Virtue board, Virtue RL board, Virtue OLED board, and the new Tadao board.
+Now here's the dumb part: since 2006, Shocker/Nerve owners were also exposed to boards from Hater, Nox, SP, Seventh Element, Nitro, new Virtue board, Virtue RL board, Virtue OLED board, and the new Tadao board.
 Why any of these companies would want to bother making boards for Shockers, well that's a pure money reason (besides for companies like Virtue and Tadao that were already invested in the market).